ruchee/vimrc/vimfiles/bundle/vim-julia/README.md

 runtime macros/matchit.vim
 ```

-Or you can use the code at [https://github.com/edsono/matchit] and install it as a plug-in.

 The default mappings use `]]`, `][`, `[[`, `[]`, `]j`, `]J`, `[j`, and `[J` for the movements
 and `aj`, `ij` for the selections.
 These can be disabled collectively by setting `g:julia_blocks` to `0`,
 or they can be remapped and/or disabled individually by defining a `g:julia_blocks_mapping` variable.
 See the documentation for details.

+Note that this feature requires Vim version 7.4 or higher.

 ## Changing syntax highlighting depending on the Julia version

 The pluign supports syntax highlighting different versions of Julia.
 By default, the highlighting scheme assumes
-the latest stable release of Julia (currently, version 0.4), but the previous one and the latest version under
+the latest stable release of Julia (currently, version 0.5), but the previous one and the latest version under
 development are also supported.
 You can set a global default in your `.vimrc`, e.g. if you follow Julia's master
 you can use: